sandeep-gleecus/delete-me-again/Notes.md

 deployed across different networks on the same center giving them enough abstraction from each other.
 Do some research and complete the rest of the writeup focussing on how data is transferred across the different applications.
-Also consider explaining how the security aspect ios factored in.
+Also consider explaining how the security aspect is factored in.
 In case we are sure of any changes that might add value, include them.

 ## Part 3